tomduck/pandoc-fignos/README.md

 #### TeX/pdf Output ####

 During processing, pandoc-fignos inserts packages and supporting TeX into the `header-includes` metadata field.
 To see what is inserted, set the `fignos-warninglevel` meta variable to `2`.
 Note that any use of pandoc's `--include-in-header` option [overrides](https://github.com/jgm/pandoc/issues/3139) all `header-includes`.
 In such cases users will need to separately include the codes pandoc-fignos needs.
-Setting `fignos-warning-level` to `2` will provide helpful information in this regard.

 Other details: